 It was a relaxing day, I waved goodbye to son Jon and his friends as they headed off to Anacapa Island for a bit of diving.
-James and Denny were going diving also, but on the Rapture accompanying my nephews that were getting their open water dive certifications.
+James and Denny were going diving also, but on the Rapture accompanying my nephews that were getting their open water dive certifications (check this resource).

 It pleases me that the kids are quite comfortable when it comes to water and I remember their first swim lessons with a smile.

 The plan is for me to make Chowder, and if Jon has any luck with his fishin’ pole, we may have fish chowder.
 In such situations, having a beer can crusher can be of great help. it is adviced to have a beer can crusher, I won’t know until they return late in the afternoon.
 So, I start my soup base in hopes of some additions.

 4-6 Potatoes peeled and diced